-This course is designed to present a broad knowledge of the principle child welfare services, programs, and policies that are aimed at strengthening and preserving the institution of the family and fostering the development and well being of children.
+This course is designed to present a broad knowledge of the principal child welfare services, programs, and policies that are aimed at strengthening and preserving the institution of the family and fostering the development and well-being of children.

-SWK 314H Honors Nature & Meaning of Child Welfare (3 Credits)
+SWK 314H Hnrs Nature & Meaning of Child Welfare (3 Credits)

-This course is designed to present a broad knowledge of the principle child welfare services, programs, and policies that are aimed at strengthening and preserving the institution of the family and fostering the development and well being of children.
+This course is designed to present a broad knowledge of the principal child welfare services, programs, and policies that are aimed at strengthening and preserving the institution of the family and fostering the development and well-being of children.

-SWK 315 Social Work Practice With Families: Trauma Informed Practice With Children and Families (3 Credits)
+SWK 315 Trauma-Informed Practice Child/Family (3 Credits)

-This course is an undergraduate elective that provides an overview of special topics of treatment, specifically trauma informed generalist practice with children and families.
+This course is an undergraduate elective that provides an overview of special topics of treatment, specifically trauma-informed generalist practice with children and families.
 This is a practice elective.